Personal Log

 [2026-03-10 Tue]

-I guided guests through the A2S laboratories at the Bonn-Rhein-Sieg University of Applied Sciences (H-BRS) during the event Transfer Impulses at H-BRS.
+I guided guests through the Institute for Artificial Intelligence and Autonomous Systems (A2S) laboratories at the Bonn-Rhein-Sieg University of Applied Sciences (H-BRS) during the event Transfer Impulses at H-BRS.
 It was exciting to demonstrate ongoing projects in AI, autonomous systems and robotics, and to discuss how these technologies can be applied in practice.
 Talking with participants gave me fresh insights into how research is perceived outside the laboratory and inspired ideas for making our work even more accessible and engaging.

 Co-authored paper on uncertainty-aware stress management system